 When you know the base level of hiring at a prospect’s company, you’ll be able to identify sudden changes in the hiring volume.
 This will tell you a lot about what is going on in the organization and when to be in touch.

 Before reaching out however, make sure to understand why the sudden change has happened and tailor your pitch according to the prospect’s goals.

 7. Mergers or Acquisitions

 IT staffing heaven.
 Imagine all the internal systems being combined and the modifications made to product and service offerings, all the areas of expertise missing within the new company.
-Make sure you’ve automated the process of identifying these within your accounts and jump on any changes linked to this sales trigger.
+Make sure you’ve automated the process of identifying these within your accounts and jump on any changes linked to this buying signal.

 In fact, you can find all these signals as well as companies matching you Ideal Customer Profile in Vainu and get notifications when any of your prospects goes through a change that can open up a window of opportunity for you.
 Try out our freemium version here, or fill in the form below and get full access to the above-mentioned searches and find out how much more sales you will make when prospecting with open data!